-Also known as bricklayers scaffolding, single scaffolding is one of the most common methods of scaffolding.
+Single scaffolding is also known as bricklayers scaffolding, it is one of the most common methods of scaffolding.
 It is a method that has been most welcome by practitioners of brick masonry.
 This method is used for simple construction projects and is not recommended where a complex structure is involved.

 This scaffolding is considered safer to use as the risk of the structure falling apart is significantly reduced by the putlogs.
 The structure also has an added resistance to factors such as harsh weather.